Blog

 Quantitative vs. Qualitative Data: A Dual Approach

 Quantitative data is made up of metrics.
-A common example is the Net Promoter Score (NPS), which offers a numerical depiction of customer satisfaction.
+A common example is the Net Promoter Score (NPS), which calculates customer satisfaction.
 It quantifies the likelihood of your customers recommending your solution to others on a scale of 1 to 10.

 Beyond NPS, businesses can employ different types of surveys to gauge satisfaction with specific features or to gather general feedback, providing a solid foundation for understanding customer sentiment.